 The measurements were carried out at the Egyptian Second Research Reactor (ETRR-2).
 The gamma ray spectrometry technique was applied for determination of activity concentration in the vegetable samples.
 The radionuclides were determined by Compton suppression system, high-resolution gamma ray spectrometry using n-type HPGe detector Model GMP-100 250-S and Serial No. 38-N31278A coupled to a computer based PCA-MR 8192 Multi-Channel Analyzer (MCA) mounted in a cylindrical lead shield (100 mm thick) and cooled in liquid nitrogen.
 The detector has a relative efficiency of 100 % and resolution of 2.1 keV at 1.33 MeV of Co-60 line and a peak-to-Compton ratio of 64:1.
-The descriptions on the techniques used for energy and efficiency calibrations of the gamma-spectrometry system are well documented elsewhere [5, 6].
+The descriptions on the techniques used for energy and efficiency calibrations of the gamma-spectrometry system are well documented elsewhere [10, 11].

-The specific radioactivity of K-40 was measured directly by its own gamma ray at 1460.8 keV (10.7), while activities of U-238/Ra-226 and Th-232 were calculated based on the weighted mean value of their respective decay products in equilibrium.
-The specific radioactivity of Ra-226/U-238 was measured using the 295.2 (18.2), 351.9 (35.1) keV gamma rays from Pb-214 and the 609.3 (44.6), 1764.5 (15.1) keV from Bi-214.
-The specific radioactivity of Th-232 was measured using the 911.2 (26.6) keV from 228-Ac, and the 583.2 (30.6) keV from 208-Tl.
-And the specific radioactivity of K-40 was measured directly by its own gamma ray at 1460.8 keV.
+The specific radioactivity of K-40 was measured directly by its own gamma ray at 1460.8 keV (10.7), while activities of U-238 and Th-232 were calculated based on the weighted mean value of their respective decay products in equilibrium.
+The specific radioactivity of U-238 was measured using the 295.2 (18.2) keV gamma ray from Pb-214 and the 609.3 (44.6) keV gamma ray from Bi-214.
+While the specific radioactivity of Th-232 was measured using the 911.2 (26.6) keV from Ac-228, and the 583.2 (30.6) keV from Tl-208.
 The values inside the parentheses following gamma-ray energy indicate the absolute emission probability of the gamma decay.